arangodb/spring-data-demo/README.md

 System.out.println(String.format("Found %s documents", oldLannisters.getCount()));
 ```

-Our new console output should then look:
+Our new console output should then look like this:

 ```
 ## Find all characters with surname 'Lannister' which are older than 35